MohammadrezaPourreza/Spider2/Spider2-Text2SQL/README.md

 │   ├── local                   # The DB of the local databases │   └── snowflake               # The information of DB on Snowflake ├── interface                   # Scripts for interacting with the database.
+├── externel_info               # All externel information used for Text2SQL
 ├── evaluation_suite            # Evaluation Suite for Spider2-Text2SQL
 │   ├── README.md
 │   ├── bigquery_credential.json